-48 As is the convention herein, all monetary values are expressed as net present value in 2017 dollars calculated using a 3 percent discount rate.
+47 As is the convention herein, all monetary values are expressed as net present value in 2017 dollars calculated using a 3 percent discount rate.

 Figure 14, above, shows annual economic, health, and climate impacts.
-For simplicity, only the cumulative sum of economic and social impacts is graphed, reaching an estimated net present value of \$21 billion in 2030.
+For simplicity, the cumulative value displayed aggregates effects over these three categories.